HPC-Research-Lab/STMatch/ComparedSystems/Dryadic/edge_unlabel_table3a/README.md

 # Dryadic

-## Stage 1: Run docker image and reproduce the result of table 3a.
+## Run docker image and reproduce the result of Dryadic in table 3a.

 ```shell
 docker pull weiyihua/dryadic_test